Synagogue Church of All Nations: Television

 The church's weekly services are broadcast live on Emmanuel TV as well as on SCOAN's social media platforms.

 In April 2021, YouTube suspended Emmanuel TV's channel as a result of alleged hate speech by Joshua in videos on the channel.
 At the time the channel was suspended, it had over 1,800,000 subscribers and 400 million views.
 The allegations of hate speech referred to claims made by Joshua in at least seven videos that homosexuality is the result of possession by demonic spirits and that homosexuality can and should be cured via spiritual deliverance.
 At the time of the channel's suspension, it was the most-viewed Christian ministry on the platform.

 In January 2024, days after Joshua's sexual abuse scandal was revealed, Emmanuel TV's satellite channel was removed from DStv by MultiChoice, a South African media company as well as from YouTube for a second time.

 Controversies

-In 2009, the Pentecostal Fellowship of Nigeria publicly disassociated itself from TB Joshua's church, calling on him to "repent and convert to Christianity."
-Ayo Oritsejafor, leader of the organization, criticized Joshua for serving as pastor without study in the field.

 Building collapse

-On 12 September 2014, a guesthouse at SCOAN's compound in Lagos collapsed, killing at least 115 people, of whom 84 were South Africans.
+On 12 September 2014, a guesthouse located within the SCOAN premises around the Ikotun-Egbe area of Lagos State collapsed completely to the ground.
+The National Emergency Management Agency (NEMA) and other emergency services were criticized for withholding information about the accident, and much remained unclear about the number of deaths and their nationalities.

+At least 115 people died; 84 of them were South Africans.
+Nigerian emergency services refused to release the nationalities of the victims, but other countries have provided some details about those who died.
+The vast majority of casualties were from South Africa, but the nationalities of dozens of people remained unclear.